clebert/cybernaut/README.md

 assert.equal(text, 'Lorem ipsum');
 ```

-Cybernaut allows all three of these test steps to be implemented in a single test step.
+Cybernaut allows all these test steps to be implemented in a single test step.
 This single test step is executed in an atomic way.
-This means that if one part of this test step fails, the entire test step fails and can then be repeated as a whole by the test runner:
+This means that if one part of this test step fails, the entire test step fails and can then be repeated as a whole by the integrated test runner:

 ```js
 // Can not fail because it is just a definition of an element.